Hackerfleet/hfos-legacy/docs/source/dev/man/web.rst

 Legitimate requests are fired off to their according request managers.

-It delegates authentication requests seperately to the Auth Component.
+It delegates authentication requests separately to the Auth Component.